 CPDA-1 (Anticoagulant Citrate Phosphate Dextrose Adenine) solution

-Instructions for Blood Collection Using (CPDA-1) BLOOD-PACK™ Unit
+Instructions for Blood Collection Using Anticoagulant Citrate Phosphate Dextrose Adenine Solution, USP (CPDA-1) BLOOD-PACK™ Units

 Use aseptic technique.

-Caution: Do not use unless the solutions are clear.
+- Do not use unless the solution is clear.

-- 1.Identify BLOOD-PACK™ unit using appropriate donor identification system.
+- 1.Identify BLOOD-PACK unit using appropriate donor identification system.

 - 4.Apply pressure to donor’s arm and disinfect site of venipuncture.